roihunter/roi-hunter-easy-woo-commerce-plugin/readme.txt

 = Pricing =
 Find out about all the [pricing options](https://easy.roihunter.com/pricing) A separate Google Ads account and Facebook Business Manager are required.
 You pay your ad spend to Google and Facebook directly.

-= Features: =
+= Features =
 ROI Hunter will automatically do these things for you:

 * create product catalog for your website
 * upload your product feed to Google
 * upload your product catalog to Facebook
 * setup Google tracking code for your website
-* setup Facebook pixel for your website or choose your own pixel
+* setup Facebook pixel for your website
 * automatically set up remarketing audiences
 * and much more